 The Kansas Children's Discovery Center is run by a staff of experienced professionals who know how to have serious fun at work.
 From building exhibits, to running programs, to keeping our facility clean and safe, visitors can count on our staff to provide a memorable, educational experience.

 (785) 783-8300, ext 102

-Dené has served as KCDC's leader since 2015.
+Dené has led the museum since 2015.
 As a former preschool and elementary school teacher and administrator, she brings extensive experience in child development and managing educators to her role overseeing exhibits and programs.
-Under her leadership, KCDC has grown and thrived as the premier children's museum in Kansas.
+Under her leadership, the Discovery Center has grown and thrived as the premier children's museum in Kansas.
 Read more about Dené.

 Laura Burton, Director Marketing and Development

-Laura is a nonprofit marketing, communications and fundraising professional responsible for educating the public about KCDC's work.
-In her role as Director of Marketing and Development, she develops partnerships to help build KCDC a regional tourist attraction and educational resource for all families.
+Laura is a nonprofit marketing, communications and fundraising professional responsible for educating the public about the Discovery Center's work.
+In her role, she develops partnerships to help build the museum as a regional tourist attraction and educational resource for all families.
 She is a mother of two young children and a big LEGO fan.

 Draque Carver, Exhibit and Facilities Maintenance Manager